sbawaska/katacoda-scenarios/riff-streaming/step2.md

 `riff credentials apply my-reg --registry http://$REGISTRY --default-image-prefix $REGISTRY`{{execute}}
 In our case there are no credentials, only configure the registry URL.

-Build the function using `riff function create time-averager --local-path ./time-averager --handler com.acme.TimeAverager --tail`{{execute}}
+Build the function using `riff function create averager --local-path ./averager --handler com.acme.Averager --tail`{{execute}}

 The logs here show that the programming language was detected as Java and the appropriate runtime and invoker layer were added to build a container.